Dana94/2019-website/blog/2021-01-01-recursive-binary-search-example.md

 }
 ```

 The `index` finds the middle index to start at and sees if the contact at that index should be before or after the new contact we need to add.
-Depending on this, we change the `start` and `end` parameters for the next iteration of the function and continue breaking down the array until the `start` and `end` values are the same, or there is only 1 contact to compare to the new contact with.
+Depending on this, we change the `start` and `end` parameters for the next iteration of the function and continue breaking down the array until the `start` and `end` values are the same, or there is only 1 contact to compare the new contact with.

 ```js
 // only 1 to compare to